solemnify2/GestureMR4BMS/README.md

 - **Real-Time Hand Tracking**: Utilizes MediaPipe to detect and track hand movements in real-time.
 - **MR Control**: Toggles the MR Cover in Falcon BMS based on recognized hand gestures.

+## Info
+   I have previously distributed Python scripts as executable files built using PyInstaller for those who are not familiar with Python.
+However, there is currently an issue where executable files built with PyInstaller are being detected as viruses by Windows Defender.
+I am still unsure how to resolve this issue, so I will not be distributing these generated executable files.
+However, if you prefer, I recommend using PyInstaller to create an executable file yourself.
+Please follow the instructions below to create the executable file.
+We are sorry for any inconvenience this may cause.

 ## Requirements
 - Python
 - Python libraries: cv2 mediapipe pynput tkinter pystray